The Remuneration System for Officer

 Nomination & Remuneration Advisory Council

-Kurita Water Industries Ltd. has in place a Nomination & Remuneration Advisory Council, a voluntary committee to increase transparency in the decision-making process regarding remuneration for directors and nomination of directors and members of the Audit & Supervisory Board.
-The Council, which mainly comprises external directors and external members of the Audit & Supervisory Board, is consulted about candidates for officers and their remunerations, and submits a report on appropriateness thereof to the Board of Directors.
-Through the application of these processes, the effectiveness of improvements in transparency will be verified.
+The Company has in place a Nomination & Remuneration Advisory Council, a voluntary committee to increase transparency in the decision-making process regarding remuneration for directors and nomination of directors and members of the Audit & Supervisory Board.
+The Council, which mainly comprises external directors and external members of the Audit & Supervisory Board, is consulted about candidates for officers and their remuneration, and submits a report on appropriateness thereof to the Board of Directors.
+In the fiscal year ended March 31, 2018, the Council advised the Board of Directors to abolish the honorary advisor.
+Through the application of such processes, the effectiveness of improvements in transparency will be verified.

-Profile of Nomination & Remuneration Advisory Council (April 2016–End of June 2017)
+Profile of Nomination & Remuneration Advisory Council (Fiscal year ended March 31, 2018)

-The roles that the Kurita Group expects its external directors to perform are to increase rationality and transparency in decision-making by the Board of Directors by checking management from viewpoints which internal people do not have, with insight cultivated through managerial experiences and knowledge in special fields.
+The roles that the Company expects its external directors to perform are to increase rationality and transparency in decision-making by the Board of Directors by checking management from viewpoints which internal people do not have, with insight cultivated through managerial experiences and knowledge in special fields.

 Disciplinary Rules for Investment